Women in rock: 1990s–2000s

+In the early 2000s, Paramore had continual chart success and were a new, up-and-coming female-led band with vocalist Hayley Williams.
+The band gained initial traction for being a "Christian group" but later evolved from that genre.

 When Paramore's third album "Brand New Eyes" released in 2009, it was nominated for a Grammy and was included on the "Twilight" movie soundtrack.
 This paved the way and helped them become more of a household name.
-One of Paramore's largest releases, their self-titled record that released in 2013, brought in No. 1 Billboard singles like "Ain't It Fun."
+One of Paramore's largest releases, their self-titled record that released in 2013, brought in No. 1 Billboard singles like "Ain't It Fun." which also won a Grammy.

 Now at a trio, Williams, Zac and York released their most recent record "This Is Why," their sixth studio album, in 2023.
 "This Is Why" debuted at No. 2 on the Billboard 200 after its release.

-Williams has been outspoken about her experience as a women in the music industry and called out the negative treatment she faced just because of her gender.
+Williams has been outspoken about her experience as a woman in the music industry and called out the negative treatment she faced just because of her gender.
 In an interview with NME, she said, "I still have that sense of competitiveness from where we first started.
 But if that was the only thing in the tank, I wouldn't care to do this anymore," she said.
 "Especially as a woman, I want people to see s--- we're doing and feel seen or welcome or the permission to do the same thing.
 It's a huge f---ing gift that that's the purpose I could serve."